-- 1. Adventist Accrediting Association of SDA Schools, Colleges, and Universities - 2.
-International Assembly for Collegiate Business Education - 3.
-Texas Education Agency - The baccalaureate degree program in nursing at Southwestern Adventist University is fully approved by the Board of Nursing for the State of Texas, 333 Guadalupe #3-460, Austin, TX 87801, 512-305-7400. - 5.
-The baccalaureate degree program in nursing at Southwestern Adventist University is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791
+- 1. The Accrediting Association of Seventh-day Adventist Schools, Colleges, and Universities - 2.
+International Accreditation Council for Business Education - 3.
+Texas Education Agency - 4.
+The baccalaureate degree program in nursing at Southwestern Adventist University is fully approved by the Texas Board of Nursing, 333 Guadalupe #3-460, Austin, TX 87801, 512-305-7400. - The baccalaureate degree program in nursing at Southwestern Adventist University is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791